ECON-105 Elements of Economics

 ECON-331 Money and Banking

 Examines depository and non-depository financial institutions, financial markets and instruments.
 The Federal Reserve System's structure and role in controlling the money supply and regulating financial institutions and markets are discussed in detail.
-The course examines Keynesian, Monetarist and New Classical approaches to monetary policy and controversies concerning inflation, unemployment, economic growth, and balance of payments.
+The course examines Keynesian, monetarist and new classical approaches to monetary policy and controversies concerning inflation, unemployment, economic growth, and balance of payments.
+Prerequisites: ECON-105 or both ECON-201 and ECON-202.

 ECON-332 Public Finance